xsj3n/x64-EXE-Packer/README.md

 # x64-EXE-Packer
 ## A software packer for 64 bit Windows exes.
 An exploratory project.
+Orginally, the primary purpose of software packers was to compress a binary, yet in such a way that the binary is still able to function.
+These days, encryption is also used on binaries to make reverse engineering it more difficult.
+This is a technique used by developers to protect the code they write, and by malware developers to protect the payloads they write.
+The binary is obviously unable to run whilst encrypted & compressed, so an intermediary binary is needed to "unpack" the binary.
+The binary that unpacks the encrypted/compressed binary and runs it in memory is referred to as the "stub".
+The portion that encrypts/compresses the payload and embeds it innto the stub is the "packer".

-The goal is to have a stub file decrypt an exe image from one of it's sections and then running the image that was contained within written in C++.
+The goal is to have a stub decrypt an exe image from one of it's sections and then run the image in memory.
+The packer itself is being written in unsafe rust & the stub is written in C++.

-As of now, a working stub which is nothing more than a loader at the moment has been added, as well as a rust program to pack the data into the stub.

-Working on the encryption routine for the packer next.
+A custom cipher is also being written for the encryption/decryption routines in assembly, just to make the analysis of the packed bins more difficult.
+It'll make inserting dead control structures & file bumping bytes into the binaries easier later down the road.

+Progress
+  -Stub: Done
+  -Packer: Mostly Done
+  -Cipher: Done, I think, but needs more testing before implementation

 ## Sources